arduino/docs-content/content/arduino-cloud/01.getting-started/04.api-overview/api-overview.md

 - Send and receive input and commands from and to dashboards
 - Listen for variables' values changes and act upon them

-Inside the Device API we have:
+As a wrapper for the Device API, we have the following libraries:

 - An official Arduino IoT Cloud Library for your Arduino sketches: `ArduinoIoTCloud.h`
 - An NPM Javascript package: `arduino-iot-js`